-I’ve recently completed my second full-length play, THE THIN MAN IN THE CHERRY ORCHARD.
-As the name suggests, the play is a mashup of two seemingly far-flung worlds; the hard boiled milieu of Dashiell Hammet’s glamorously pickled American sleuths Nick and Nora Charles; and the stoic inhabitants of Chekhov’s bleak Russian tundra.
-Naturally, a murder, and hilarity, ensue.
-Can Nick figure out who the murderer is before they run out of vodka?
+In this charmingly sardonic mashup, Dashiell Hammet’s hard-boiled, glamorously pickled American sleuths, Nick and Nora Charles, meet their cousins, the stoic inhabitants of Chekhov’s bleak Russian tundra.
+Naturally, a murder, and hilarity, ensues.
+Can Nick solve the crime before they run out of vodka?

 Full length, approx. 100m, one intermission.

-ANYA LIUBOV (20s) – MME.
-Liubov’s youngest daughter.
+ANYA RANEVSKAYA (20s) – MME.
+Ranevskaya’s youngest daughter.
 Hopeful, impulsive.

-VARYA LIUBOV (20s) – MME.
-Liubov’s adopted daughter, a few years older than Anya.
+VARYA RANEVSKAYA (20s) – MME.
+Ranevskaya’s adopted daughter, a few years older than Anya.
 Anxious, protective.

 PETER TROVIMOV (30s) – Perpetual student and philosopher.
 Former tutor to MME.
-Liubov’s son and former paramour of Anya.
+Ranevskaya’s son and former paramour of Anya.

 SIMON SMIRNOV (30s) – Caretaker of Cherry manor.
 Overworked, anxious and slightly bitter.
 Secretly in love with Varya.

-NICK CHARLES (40s) – A detective.
+NICK CHARLES (40s) – The world famous detective.
 Witty and urbane.
 Devoted to his wife.